campbellsean/fb-extension/README.md

 ### Instructions
 1. Start by downloading the zip file or cloning this repo
-2. `npm insall`
-3. `npm run build`
-4. Go to *chrome://extensions*
+2. Go to *chrome://extensions*
-5. Make sure that developer mode checkbox is checked
+3. Make sure that developer mode checkbox is checked
-6. Load the *dist* directory
+4. Load the *dist* directory
-7. Enjoy!
+5. Enjoy!

+If you would like to develop further:
+`npm insall`
+`npm run build`

 Notice:
 - *src* contains the Typescript files